 Which Is Better?

-Garmin is the pricier of the two brands though.
-If you are on a tight budget, I’d recommend a TomTom Rider.
+Garmin is the pricier of the two brands, though.
+If you want to save a few quid, the TomTom is still a quality sat nav.

 TomTom Models Comparison

-When comparing the various TomTom Rider models, they seem almost identical.
+When comparing the various TomTom Rider models, they can seem almost identical.

 Garmin Models Comparison